nopnop2002/Arduino-STM32-CAN/stm32l452/README.md

 CANInit(CAN_1000KBPS, 1);  // CAN_RX mapped to PB5 , CAN_TX mapped to PB6
 ```

-CAN_RX mapped to PB8, CAN_TX mapped to PB9 (not available on 36-pin package)
+CAN_RX mapped to PB8, CAN_TX mapped to PB9
 ```
 CANInit(CAN_1000KBPS, 2);  // CAN_RX mapped to PB8, CAN_TX mapped to PB9
 ```

-CAN_RX mapped to PB12, CAN_TX mapped to PB13 (available on 100-pin and 144-pin package)
+CAN_RX mapped to PB12, CAN_TX mapped to PB13
 ```
 CANInit(CAN_1000KBPS, 3);  // CAN_RX mapped to PB12, CAN_TX mapped to PB13
 ```